denny-dang/spring-22-labs/README.md

 Topics we covered:
     1. Why do we need Async Queues?
-    2. How do Async Queues Work (High level brief)
+    2. What is under the hood?
+(High level brief)
-    3. Creating our Producer and Consumer
-    4. Running the Queue using Docker
+    3. Creating a Flask application that uses a Queue and runs it using Docker